neozhaoliang/Hyperbolic-Honeycombs/README.md

 > **Requirement**: This repository is included in the official release of [FragM](https://github.com/3Dickulus/FragM).
 You can run the examples by installing FragM and navigating to `examples >> neozhaoliang`.

-In this project, We will visualize hyperbolic [Coxeter groups](https://en.wikipedia.org/wiki/Coxeter_group) of varying ranks 3/4/5 and levels 1/2/3.
-The scenes can be categorized into two types:
+In this project,  we’ll explore visualizations of hyperbolic [Coxeter groups](https://en.wikipedia.org/wiki/Coxeter_group) across various ranks (3, 4, and 5) and levels (1, 2, and 3).
+The visualizations are divided into two main types:

-1. Tiling display: Show the tiling of hyperbolic honeycombs inside the space in the Poincaré ball and upper half-space models.
+1. Tiling display: this showcases the tiling of hyperbolic honeycombs within the space using the Poincaré ball and upper half-space models
-2. Sphere packing display: Show the sphere packing on the ideal boundary.
-The complement of this sphere packing is called the limit set.
+2. Sphere packing display: This illustrates the sphere packing on the ideal boundary.
+The complement of this packing is known as the limit set.

-The level of a Coxeter group $G$ is defined as the smallest non-negative integer $l$, such that after removing any $l$ vertices from its [Coxeter diagram](https://en.wikipedia.org/wiki/Coxeter%E2%80%93Dynkin_diagram), all connected components of the remaining diagram are finite or affine.
-For example, finite (spherical) and affine (Euclidean) Coxeter groups have level 0.
+The level of a Coxeter group $G$ is defined as the smallest non-negative integer $l$ such that after removing any $l$ vertices from its [Coxeter diagram](https://en.wikipedia.org/wiki/Coxeter%E2%80%93Dynkin_diagram), all the connected components of the remaining diagram are either finite or affine.
+For example, finite (spherical) and affine (Euclidean) Coxeter groups both have level 0.

-It's proved in a paper by [George Maxwell](https://www.sciencedirect.com/science/article/pii/0021869382903180) that Coxeter groups of level 1 or 2 are both hyperbolic.
-For level 1, the limit set is the ideal boundary and there is no sphere packing.
-For level 2, there is a maximal sphere packing on the ideal boundary, meaning the spheres do not intersect and fill the boundary.
-For levels higher than 2, the spheres still fill the boundary, but they will overlap.
+[George Maxwell's work](https://www.sciencedirect.com/science/article/pii/0021869382903180) establishes that Coxeter groups of level 1 or 2 are hyperbolic.
+For level 1 groups, the limit set is the whole ideal boundary, and no sphere packing is observed.
+In contrast, level 2 groups exhibit a maximal sphere packing on the ideal boundary, this means the spheres fill the boundary without intersecting.
+At levels higher than 2, the spheres still fill the boundary but begin to overlap..
 For further mathematical details, please refer to the paper by Chen and Labbé ([Chen and Labbé's paper](https://arxiv.org/abs/1310.8608)) on the connection between hyperbolic geometry and sphere packings.

 ## 3D Euclidean tilings (rank = 4, level = 0)